tzfun/vue-web-terminal/README.md

 * Support API interface: execute command, push message, simulate drag and drop, get position, full screen, modify context, etc.

 ![vue-web-terminal](./public/vue-web-terminal.gif)

+> It does not have the ability to execute a specific command.
+This ability needs to be implemented by the developer.
+What it is responsible for is to get the command to be executed from the user in the form of an interface, and then hand it over to the developer to implement and execute.
+After that, hand it over to show it to the user

 # Online Experience